Radinax/React-Personal-Blog-Gatsby/src/pages/9-redux-saga/index.md

 ## Conclusion

-We learned how to setup a Redux structure with Redux Saga in our React app, it can be a bit overkill for simple apps, but in general its very easy to use and its a matter of preference, but in the next post we will see why Redux Thunks is prefered for most apps when used with the brand new Redux Toolkit.
+We learned how to setup a Redux structure with Redux Saga in our React app, it can be a bit overkill for simple apps, but in general it's very easy to use and a matter of preference, but in the next post we will see why Redux Thunks is prefered for most apps when used with the brand new Redux Toolkit.

 See you on the next post.